nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-chicken breast has been removed!
+'chicken breast' has been removed from your ingredient list!
 ____________________________________________________________
 ```

 Example of usage (when selecting **no**):